 Jesus Christ's position is the difference between "beep!" as of an automobile horn, and "b-e-e-e-e-e-e-e-e-e-p!"—something that is sustained.
 He is continuously involved with what is going on here on earth.
 That includes good, and what we would consider to be bad.

-The name Thomas Jefferson has been in the news lately, but not the thing that I'm going to mention here.
+The name Thomas Jefferson has been in the news lately, but not the thing that I am going to mention here.
 He is reputed to have held deist's notion in regard to this subject.
-These people aren't "dualist."
+These people are not "dualist."
 They are deists.
 The deists believe that God is essentially like a clockmaker who created the clock, wound it up, and walked away to let it run on its own—the clock representing the universe.

 The deists' idea allows the natural laws to work independently, without any intervention from God.
 Christianity's approach, which comes out of the whole Bible, allows for the natural laws, but sees them as always subject to God's sovereign rule.